 A young couple was out playing Pokemon GO when they claimed to see a giant frog-like creature that “stood on two legs and walked towards them“.

 Gotta catch’em all, right?

-After the first sighting of a winged-creature in 1966, an Ohio copy editor dubbed the mystery creature the “Mothman”.
-Although typically associated with Point Pleasent, West Virginia, the Mothman was also active across the Ohio River in Gallipolis.
+After the first sighting of a winged creature in 1966, an Ohio copy editor dubbed the mystery creature the “Mothman”.
+Although typically associated with Point Pleasant, West Virginia, the Mothman was also active across the Ohio River in Gallipolis.

-Hundreds of Mothman sightings were reported in Ohio in the 1960s, but the mystery goes back centuries to the native Wyandot people that inhabited the Ohio River Valley.
-According to author Mark A. Hall, they Wyandots were plagued by giant, flying, bird-like creatures who would blend into the clouds and fog, destroying crops and plucking children from villages.
+Hundreds of Mothman sightings were reported in Ohio in the 1960s, but the mystery actually goes back centuries to the native Wyandot people who inhabited the Ohio River Valley.
+According to author Mark A. Hall, the Wyandots were plagued by giant, flying, bird-like creatures who would blend into the clouds and fog, destroying crops and plucking children from villages.

 Although sightings continued in nearby counties, none were as detailed as the Cayton families, whose stories remained unchanged for decades.

 Cedar Bog Monster

 The Cedar Bog Monster is yet another example of Ohio’s Bigfoot activity.